moughxyz/viberunner/README.md

 - Create persistent data stores
 - Build complex UI applications

-This enables Viberunner to serve as a platform for any kind of utility or application, not just file visualizers!
+This enables Viberunner to serve as a platform for any kind of utility or application, not just file runners!

 ## ⚛️ Component Development